markshust/falcon/packages/falcon-client/README.md

 - `process.env.HOST`- default is `0.0.0.0`

 ## Internationalization

 Internationalization base on [i18next](https://www.i18next.com/).

 All custom i18n resources should be placed in `./i18n` directory, and folder structure should follow pattern `{{lng}}/{{ns}}.json`.
 Which means each language needs to have own directory with `json` file per namespace.

-Default namespace is `common` and there is also fallback configured to it, in case if translation can not be found in namespaces defined in `react-i18next/translation` HOC.
+Default namespace is `common` and there is also fallback configured to it, in case if translation key can not be found in namespaces defined in `translate()` HoC from `react-i18next` module.

 During application build, default resources (if configured) will be merged with custom from `./i18n` directory and stored in `./public/i18n/`.
 Which means that you should not edit any of these files as your changes will be overridden.

 ### Configuration

 Configuration options base on [i18next](https://www.i18next.com/overview/configuration-options) and you can change them via configuration `config.i18n` exported from `falcon-client.config.js`

-* `lng: string` - default application language
+- `lng: string` - default application language
-* `fallbackLng: string` - language to use if translations in selected language are not available
+- `fallbackLng: string` - language to use if translations in selected language are not available
-* `whitelist: string[]` - available languages, it may be be narrowed, if installed extensions does not support all of specified
+- `whitelist: string[]` - available languages, it may be be narrowed, if installed extensions does not support all of specified
-* `ns: string[]` - namespaces used by application
+- `ns: string[]` - namespaces used by application

 ### Using default resources